bokkypoobah/FixedSupplyTokenFactory/README.md

 This factory is just a convenient method of deploying vanilla fixed supply token contracts, and this deployment can be completed within 3 minutes.
 Ethereum wallets can utilise this factory to deploy fixed supply token contracts for their users.
 The fee is charged for this convenience.

+Note that the source code for FixedSupplyToken is optimised for easy source code validation and has the constructor operations moved into an `init(...)` function that has to be run once only, immediately after the token contract has been deployed.
+These two operations are automatically executed when deploying through the factory.

+The factory smart contracts deployed to the Ethereum mainnet at [0xA550114ee3688601006b8b9f25e64732eF774934](https://etherscan.io/address/0xA550114ee3688601006b8b9f25e64732eF774934#code) have an active bug bounty program to encourage other developers and researchers to scrutinise these smart contracts.
+Any FixedSupplyToken smart contracts deployed through the factory will be relying on the same set of scrutinised smart contracts.

-You can always deploy a fixed supply token contract like [https://github.com/bokkypoobah/Tokens/blob/master/contracts/FixedSupplyToken.sol](https://github.com/bokkypoobah/Tokens/blob/master/contracts/FixedSupplyToken.sol) yourself to avoid this Factory's `minimumFee`, but then you will have to check, deploy and verify the source code yourself.
+You can always deploy a simpler fixed supply token contract like [https://github.com/bokkypoobah/Tokens/blob/master/contracts/FixedSupplyToken.sol](https://github.com/bokkypoobah/Tokens/blob/master/contracts/FixedSupplyToken.sol) yourself to avoid this Factory's `minimumFee`, but then you will have to check, deploy and verify the source code yourself.

 <br />